strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 - `poweredBy`
   - `enabled` (boolean): Enable or not `X-Powered-By` header to response.
 Default value: `true`.
   - `value` (string): The value of the header.
 Default value: `Strapi <strapi.io>`
+- `hiddenFields`(array): Remove from response the given values via the sanitizeEntity from strapi-utils.

 ## Security